Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    for this conversation thread.
 Prepend like so to get the direct message link:
    `https://www.reddit.com/message/messages/{legacyFirstMessageId}`.

-   This field can be null in rare cases, such as the ""r/YourSubreddit is now enrolled in the New Modmail"" modmail message by u/reddit."
+   This field can be null in rare cases, such as in the ""r/YourSubreddit is now enrolled in the New Modmail"" modmail message from u/reddit."
    "lastUserUpdate","string?","An ISO8601 date string.
 If `isInternal` is true this should always be `null`."
    "lastModUpdate","string?","An ISO8601 date string."
    "lastUpdated","string","An ISO8601 date string.
 Same as either `lastUserUpdate` or `lastModUpdate`, whichever is newer."